Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 The kind of water you use is important.
 These plants are sensitive to the fluoride found in tap water.
 It is best to use distilled water on your plants.
 Distilled water has been boiled to remove the minerals and impurities.
 The steam created when the water is boiled is then condensed back into purified water.
 You can find distilled water in most stores that sell bottled water.

 Corn plants like rich, loamy, well-draining soil.
 A regular potting mix should work well.
 Most potting mixes now come with slow release fertilizer in them so it is not necessary to fertilize your plant.
-If your mix doesn’t have fertilizer in it, you need to fertilize your plant once a month during the growing season (spring through fall) using an all-purpose houseplant fertilizer.
+If your mix doesn’t have fertilizer in it, you will need to fertilize your plant once a month during the growing season (spring through fall) using an all-purpose houseplant fertilizer.
 There is no need to fertilize during the winter when the plant will be resting.

 Corn plants like to be slightly pot bound so you will not need to repot them every year.
 Every other year or even every three years should be sufficient.